The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Generating a JWT

-Often one obtains a JWT from an identity manager like Keycloak, but for this quickstart we will generate our own using the JWT generation API provided by smallrye-jwt.
+Often, one obtains a JWT from an identity manager such as Keycloak.
+But for this quickstart, you generate our own by using the JWT generation API provided by smallrye-jwt.
 For more information, see Generate JWT tokens with SmallRye JWT.

-Take the code from the following listing and place into security-jwt-quickstart/src/test/java/org/acme/security/jwt/GenerateToken.java:
+Take the code from the following listing and place it into security-jwt-quickstart/src/test/java/org/acme/security/jwt/GenerateToken.java:

 package org.acme.security.jwt;